 The Castle Inn is just outside Bassenthwaite Village, open to none residents, Ritson’s Restaurant offers an A la Carte menu and the Lakers bar is a more relaxed setting with open fire and nice view.

-The Craggs on the Bassenthwaite Road near Bothel looks most unassuming from the road, but you can be assured of really lovely homely food once inside.
-The menu is unfussy, simple food prepared to a high tandard.
+The Craggs on the Bassenthwaite Road near Bothel looks most unassuming from the road, but you can be assured of really lovely homey food once inside.
+The menu is unfussy, simple food prepared to a high standard.
 You will need to book for their popular Sunday lunch.The cakes are simply divine and most importantly, available to purchase whole and take home!

 At the foot of Dodd Wood, the Sawmill is a charming little wooden cabin with an impressive array of former machinery, photos and local information inside.
 A woodburner keeps the place warm in the colder months and the cakes are simply heavenly!
 This place is a real gem with friendly staff and generous portions of their homemade hot and cold menu.